 Pathological manifestations can occur both in excess and deficiency:

-- hypervitaminosis D is rare and leads to hypercalcaemia, facilitating calcium deposition in soft tissues, such as the arteries and kidneys.
+- hypervitaminosis D is rare and leads to hypercalcemia, facilitating calcium deposition in soft tissues, such as the arteries and kidneys

 - hypovitaminosis D